JackBuck/MA4M4-assignment/README.md

 Graphs are represented using `networkx` and `cdlib` is used to perform all community detection.
 Plots are generated using `matplotlib` and `cartopy`.

+## Data
+Data can be downloaded in NetCDF format from https://www.metoffice.gov.uk/hadobs/hadisst/data/download.html .
+The file should be saved as `HadISST_sst.nc` in `data/01_raw/`.